 well, i suppose to answer this question one has to start with an even more elemental definition… what is “fi”? and, unfortunately, there is very little chance of making a considerate case for any definition without a context. that brings one to the dreadful job of figuring out what the hell “hifi” is, and saddest of all, “audiophile”. yes, without one, none of the others. we should also place this in time, because meanings will change. they already have… the most important aspect of this is that we live now in the post modern… the cult of authenticity is over. it’s slice and dice, sample and steal, it’s the age of the virtual. real ain’t the deal. not only that, but we live at a time when the most highly compensated work in the world is a white guy with high blood pressure and a spreading ass has his secretary call another fat white guy’s secretary… generally speaking, the more closely associated one is with their own hands and body, the less paid and regarded the work is. say you are a… secretary? and if you’re a woman as well… that must have been one hell of a phonecall. the point is that money replaces a great many things when it comes to value, and a great deal of worth can find it’s way into an idea these days. not so much the thing itself.

-i don’t like audiophiles. i have to start there. and hifi is kinda smarmy just by association. yes i know it’s a strange line of work for me to be in, but hear me out… i never said i was sane or healthy either. the archetypal audiophile is a man, passive aggressive, a crappy dresser, probably drinks a lot, possibly morbidly obese. probably has a bad case of dandruff and halitosis but doesn’t know it, utterly self-centered, yet lacking in backbone… also lacking irony. an arrogant door mat. has a strained relationship with the romantic partner, or no romantic partner. at the CES in vegas, maybe 10% of them smell like liniment (does that mean they’re old, or just pained? both?). an audiophile is an expert masturbator, as skilled as can be. they are skinflints, yet somehow utterly profligate.
+i don’t like audiophiles. i have to start there. and hifi is kinda smarmy just by association. yes i know it’s a strange line of work for me to be in, but hear me out… i never said i was sane or healthy either. the archetypal audiophile is a man, passive aggressive, a crappy dresser (but hasn’t a clue), probably drinks a lot, possibly morbidly obese. probably has a bad case of dandruff and halitosis but doesn’t know it, utterly self-centered, yet lacking in backbone… also lacking irony. an arrogant door mat. has a strained relationship with the romantic partner, or no romantic partner. at the CES in vegas, maybe 10% of them smell like liniment (does that mean they’re old, or just pained? both?). an audiophile is an expert masturbator, as skilled as can be. they are skinflints, yet somehow utterly profligate.

-for the honest to god audiophile, “music” has nothing to do with musicians or reality. they don’t know this, they take it for granted. “music” is a recording after all, and much like the Madonna, not really sullied by a specific act of procreation. it is a divine intervention, the good ones anyway. a recording’s merit is built upon standards of perfection and refinement that can be deconstructed reliably with “gear”. “gear” features more, later (the church of scientology is built on a similar conjunction, i believe. the machine is part of the deal…). audiophiles are semioticians, with tiny vocabularies, hyper aware of the interaction and import of particular sonic relations and details, recent history (republican revisionary) as well as branding, and of course, economics. beyond the fingertips (remote and on/off buttons) and the ears, reality only distracts from the play of symbols and is utterly unreliable besides. recordings are so reassuringly repeatable and ripe for categorization and grading.
+for the honest to god audiophile, “music” has nothing to do with musicians or reality. they don’t know this, they take it for granted. “music” is a recording after all, and much like the Madonna, not really sullied by a specific act of procreation. it is a divine intervention, the good ones anyway. a recording’s merit is built upon standards of perfection and refinement that can be deconstructed reliably with “gear”. “gear” features more, later (the church of scientology is built on a similar conjunction, i believe. the machine is vital…). audiophiles are semioticians, with tiny vocabularies, hyper aware of the interaction and import of particular sonic relations and details, recent history (republican revisionary) as well as branding, and of course, economics. beyond the fingertips (remote and on/off buttons) and the ears, reality only distracts from the play of symbols and is utterly unreliable besides. recordings are so reassuringly repeatable and ripe for categorization and grading.

 my buddy, herb reichert, has said the passion of the audiophile is in grading. “perfection”, as the top grade, is an ideal but also a process for these strange people. a long drawn out effort of spending, borrowing and most assuredly, stealing. but, while wearing puritan hats, they fart wendy bombs. the dark underbelly of this alchemical purification of the base metals of analog and digital electronics, is an algebra of need, much alike opiate addiction. possession of the recordings and the gear is the key act in this dance of symbol and idea. it’s classic trophy fetish. i think this tends to create an obsession with precious bodily fluids as well.